launchdarkly/api-client-javascript/docs/EnvironmentsApi.md

 var environmentKey = "environmentKey_example"; // String | The environment key, used to tie together flag configuration and users under one environment so they can be managed together.

 var opts = {
-  'expiry': 789 // Number | An expiration time for the old environment SDK or mobile key, expressed as a Unix epoch time in milliseconds.
-By default, the key will expire immediately
+  'expiry': 789 // Number | The expiry parameter is deprecated for this endpoint, so the old mobile key will always expire immediately.
+This parameter will be removed in an upcoming major API client version.
 };

 var callback = function(error, data, response) {